cloudmelon/Cloud-Native-Playbook/03 - Networking.md

 ### Play 1 : Network Policy

 By default : all pods in the cluster can communicate with any other pod, and reach out to any available IP.
+This accomplished by deploying a pod networking solution to the cluster.
+A pod network is an internal virtual network that spans across all the nodes in the cluster to which all the pods connect to.
+But there is no guarantee that the IPs will always remain the same.

+Imagine that we have a web application and want to access the database.
+Here is also the reason why the better way for the web application to access the database is using a service.
+If we create a service, it can expose the database application across the cluster from any not.

 Here the interest of using network policy is to allow user to restrict what's allowed to talk to your pods and what your pods are allowed to talk to in your cluster.
+The web application can now access the database using the name of the service db.
+The service also gets an IP address assigned to it whenever a pod tries to reach the service using its IP or name it forwards the traffic to the back end pod in this case the database.
+Here is also where Kube-proxy come in.
+Kube-proxy is a process that runs on each node in the Kubernetes cluster, creates rules on each node to forward traffic to those services to the backend pods.
+One way it does this is using **IPTABLES** rules.
+In this case, it creates an IP tables rule on each node in the cluster to forward traffic heading to the IP of the service.

 Network policies work based on a whitelist model, which means as soon as network policy select a pod using the pod selector.
 That pod is completely locked down, and cannot talk to anything until we provide some rule that will white list specific traffic in and out of the pod.